You pull up to your driveway after a long day at work, just wanting to get home and relax.

 –which is why we’ve written this guide, so keep reading to find out how to increase the range of your garage door opener.

 What is the standard range of a garage door opener?

 Most garage door remotes are designed to work with a maximum range of around 3 to 5 car lengths, or around 50 feet.

 This gives a remote enough range that it will work when you pull into your driveway, but not enough to cause issues.

-It’s a safety feature, helping to prevent injuries and stopping people from getting into and out of your garage by preventing you accidentally activating your garage door remote before you pull into your drive or as you leave in the morning when it’s out of your line of sight.
+It’s a safety feature, helping to prevent injuries and stopping people from getting into and out of your garage by preventing you from accidentally activating your garage door remote before you pull into your drive or as you leave in the morning when it’s out of your line of sight.

 Why could your garage door opener be losing range?

-There’s a few obvious reasons why your garage door opener could be losing range, but the two most common are electrical interference and dead batteries.
+There are a few obvious reasons why your garage door opener could be losing range, but the two most common are electrical interference and dead batteries.

 The list of things that can cause interference with a remote, (like your garage door remote) is absolutely huge.
 It’s probably easier to say that anything that uses electricity can cause an issue.

 - Almost all electrical products can create interference